magomimmo/modern-cljs/doc/tutorial-06.md

 ;; (set! (.-onload js/window) init)

 ```
-Here is the interested fragment of `login.html`
+Here is the related fragment of `login.html`

 ```html
     <script src="js/modern.js"></script>
     <script>modern_cljs.login.init();</script>
 ```

-And here is the interested fragment of `shopping.html`
+And here is the related fragment of `shopping.html`

 ```html
   <script src="js/modern.js"></script>
   <script>modern_cljs.shopping.init();</script>
 ```

-> NOTE 3: See NOTE 2 above for an explanation of the exposed function
+> NOTE 3: See NOTE 2 above for an explanation of exposing
-> names from CLJS to JS.
+> functions from CLJS to JS.

 You can now run everything as usual: